AsanX/smartled/README.md

 # Smartled

-Smartled is library that uses spi to send data to leds like WS2812B or SK6812.
+Smartled is a library that uses spi to send data to leds like WS2812B or SK6812.